 The RAIB's investigation included consideration of

-The final report on RAIB's investigation was published on 7 December 2017 and can be found here.
+The final report on RAIB's investigation was published on 7 December 2017 and an addendum published on 24 October 2018.
+The report can be found here.

 The RAIB's investigation is independent of any investigation by the tramway industry, the British Transport Police or the Office of Rail and Road.